Key Takeaway

 Earned, Not Chosen: The MC Tattoo Hierarchy

-A prospect — someone working toward full membership — typically cannot tattoo club colors on their body until they have been voted in.
 Once patched, a member might ink the club’s logo, chapter name, and a bottom rocker with their city or state.
-These mirror the three-piece patch system on their vest (called “colors” or “cut”), but the tattoo version is permanent.
-You can hand back a vest.
-You cannot hand back skin.
+Club tattoos mirror the three-piece patch system on the vest — the “colors” or “cut” — except that a vest can be handed back and skin can’t.

 Memorial Ink: How Riders Honor the Dead